gabr0236/OpenLog/README.md

 # OpenLog
-This is an app for loggin medical and other data.
+This is an app for logging medical and other data.

 ## Getting started
 Just download the repo and run from the main branch.